sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

     }
 ```

 Create a real mock server / client that will send the data.
-With this, you can create a real connexion
+With this, you can create a real connection
 and add some methods to control what is being sent and if it's received back.
 However for simple use case your test client / server might be real close to your main code.